Sudharshan-3904/EchoStateNetwork-Research/ReadMe.md

 ## Dataset Information

-- `data/urls.csv`: List of URLs used for scraping.
+- `data/urls.csv`: List of URLs used for crawling and scraping.
-- `data/scraped_websites.txt`: Raw text collected from web scraping sessions.
+- `data/scraped_websites.txt`: List of web pages crawled.

 Web scraping scripts are located in `src/webscraping/`.

 ---

-## Legacy Code
+## Utilities

-The `legacy/` directory contains older versions and experimental scripts that are not actively maintained but may be helpful for reference or revival.
+The `utilities/` directory contains basic and experimental scripts that are not actively maintained but may be helpful for reference or revival.s

 - `esn_chat.py` — basic chatbot prototype.
 - `wikitrain/` — initial ESN training tests on Wikipedia datasets.